Former BCCI president Sourav Ganguly set to join Delhi Capitals as Director of Cricket | Sports-Games

 - India

-Former BCCI president Sourav Ganguly will be returning to the IPL fold as Director of Cricket with the Delhi Capitals during the upcoming edition starting in April, sources close to the development confirmed.
+Former BCCI president Sourav Ganguly will be returning to the IPL as Director of Cricket with the Delhi Capitals in the upcoming edition, sources close to the development said on Tuesday.

 Ganguly was the mentor of Delhi Capitals during his stint with the franchise in 2019.